Paul Goldschmidt Player Props: Cardinals vs. Athletics

-Paul Goldschmidt -- .209 average over his past 10 games -- will be in action for the St. Louis Cardinals against the Oakland Athletics, with JP Sears on the mound, on August 14 at 7:45 PM ET.
+Paul Goldschmidt, with a slugging percentage of .390 in his past 10 games -- including one home run -- will be in action for the St. Louis Cardinals against the Oakland Athletics, with Spenser Watkins on the mound, August 15 at 7:45 PM ET.

-He strung together two hits (going 2-for-5) in his last game against the Royals.
+In his previous game, he reached base in all five of his plate appearances (2-for-2 with a home run and two RBI) against the Athletics.

 Paul Goldschmidt Game Info & Props vs. the Athletics